dpw1/shopify-schema-builder/documentation.md

 ## TODO

-- "range" default is not working
-- "range" unit is blank
 - can't add negative number to "select" min field
-- Focus on newly duplicated field
-- Bulk duplicate/delete
+- bulk delete
 - Detect duplicated ids
 - Option to add/remove `{% comment %}` from variables
 - Liquid variables with or without ".section" must be a global setting
 - Scroll to bottom when clicking on "add" new section
 - Scroll to section when clicking on "duplicate"
 - Toggle open/close all editors
+- "range" unit is blank

 ## Future